Do you take care of your lymph?

-A new study has discovered that when people sleep, special lymph channels in the brain called the “glymphatic system” actually open up and drain dangerous neurotoxins from the brain into the cerebral spinal fluid.
-(1-4) The study suggested it takes about 6-8 hours of sleep to complete the brain drain plumbing process, which is compelling evidence that getting the correct amount of sleep matters.
+A new study has discovered that when people sleep, special lymph channels in the brain, called the glymphatic system, open and drain up to 3 pounds of neurotoxins from the brain and cerebral spinal fluid back into the general lymphatic circulation each year.1-4 The study suggests it takes about 6-8 hours of sleep to complete the brain-drain-plumbing process, which is compelling evidence that getting the correct amount of sleep matters.

-The study found that the glymphatics are like hidden caves that open during sleep, and, much like the body’s lymphatic system, they drain toxic waste and proteins out of the brain.
-The study found that copious amounts of neurotoxins are drained during the natural sleep cycles.
+The study found that glymphatics are like hidden caves that open during sleep, and, much like the rest of the lymphatic system, drain toxic waste and proteins out of the brain.
+The study found copious amounts of neurotoxins drain during natural sleep cycles.

-The most well-known neurotoxin, called beta-amyloid plaque, is drained through these glymphatics of the brain.
-The problem is that studies show that the less you sleep, the less these glymphatics can work and the more beta-amyloid accumulates in the brain.
-The catch-22 is that the more beta-amyloid that accumulates in the brain, the worse you sleep and the worse your memory can become.
-(5) Beta-amyloid plaque has been indicated in numerous cognitive and memory concerns that are only now starting to be more fully understood.
-(6-8)
+The most well-known neurotoxin, beta-amyloid, is drained through these glymphatics.
+The problem is that studies show that the less you sleep, the less the glymphatics can work and the more beta-amyloid accumulates in the brain.
+The catch-22 is that the more beta-amyloid accumulates in the brain, the worse you sleep and the worse your memory can become.
+Studies suggest that accumulation of amyloid plaque and sleep are bidirectional where the worse you sleep the more plaque accumulates and the more plaque you have the worse your sleep.5 Beta-amyloid plaque has been indicated in numerous cognitive and memory concerns that are only now starting to be more fully understood.6-8

-According to Ayurveda, these glymphatics are an understood system and called “tarpaka kapha,” which is the aspect of the kapha dosha that literally drains toxins from the brain into the cerebral spinal fluid.
-If these channels become congested, the mood can shift, memory can become compromised, and the brain can become foggy.
+If these tarpaka channels become congested, the mood can shift, memory can become compromised, and the brain can become foggy.
 The cause of this imbalance can be emotional trauma or the cumulative impact of stress, lack of sleep, and digestive weakness.